lacrypta/nomad-old/tokens.md

  * the actions taken therein.
  * It has been coded so as to allow several different policies, by tweaking the values of:
  *
+ * - BURN: a boolean, determining whether it is permitted to burn tokens away
- * - RELAY: a sting with the URL of the preferred relay to use; it is HIGHLY RECOMMENDED to set this
+ * - RELAYS: a string Set with the URLs of the preferred relays to use; it is HIGHLY RECOMMENDED to
- *     value to the relay that will act as the single source of truth for al these NOSTR Tokens
+ *     set this value to the relays that will act as the sources of truth for al these NOSTR Tokens
- * - PRE_MINTED: an array of outputs that are considered pre-minted and pre-assigned
+ * - PRE_MINTED: a Set of outputs that are considered pre-minted and pre-assigned
- * - ALLOWED_MINTERS: an array of pubkeys or prefixes thereof that are allowed to mint tokens *
+ * - ALLOWED_MINTERS: a Set of pubkeys or prefixes thereof that are allowed to mint tokens *
- * Setting a value for RELAY is HIGHLY RECOMMENDED because otherwise, thanks to the distributed nature
+ * Setting a value for RELAYS is HIGHLY RECOMMENDED because otherwise, thanks to the distributed
- * of the NOSTR network, double-spend attacks are easy to realize, having a single relay act as the
+ * nature of the NOSTR network, double-spend attacks are easy to realize, having a set of relays act
- * arbiter of truth reduces this possibility considerably.
+ * as the arbiters of truth reduces this possibility considerably.
  *
  * Setting values for ALLOWED_MINTERS allows for the emission policy to be controlled tightly, only
  * allowing some, all, or none to add liquidity.
  * For extreme examples, consider:
  *
- * - ALLOWED_MINTERS = []: this allows no-one to mint tokens, all tokens in existence are those
+ * - ALLOWED_MINTERS = new Set(): this allows no-one to mint tokens, all tokens in existence are those
  *     provided in the PRE_MINTED array and none more (consequently, if the PRE_MINTED array is
  *     empty, these tokens basically become impossible to use at all)
- * - ALLOWED_MINTERS = ['']: this allows everyone to mint tokens, since '' is a prefix of any
+ * - ALLOWED_MINTERS = new Set(['']): this allows everyone to mint tokens, since '' is a prefix of any
  *     pubkey, anyone can create liquidity
  *
  * Setting a value for PRE_MINTED makes it so that the given outputs are originally available, thus
  * it allows for emission outside of the dynamic control of ALLOWED_MINTERS.
- * This makes it possible to implement, eg, finite-supply tokens (setting ALLOWED_MINTERS to []).
+ * This makes it possible to implement, eg, finite-supply tokens (setting ALLOWED_MINTERS to Set()).
  *
  * Usage merely requires adding a tag of the form:
  *